trankimtu/Angular-Summary/Directive - ngIf & hidden.md

 </div>
 ```

-Using hidden, both div is exist in the DOM.
-This takes resource
+Hidden property only hide the DOM but not take it out.
+This takes resource because both ```div``` still there.
-Benefit for small element tree or hidden ```div``` which is show up when raise event.
+Benefit in small element tree or hidden ```div``` which is going to show up when raise event.

 ```
 // File: app.component.ts